 But someone I loved did die.

-I only had a couple of OCD attacks, so should I have ritualised more than I did?
-Of course not, but somewhere down the line, I’m expecting Crow to tell me that I should have.
+At the hospital, my OCD attacks were few and far apart, so should I have ritualised more than I did?
+Of course not, but somewhere down the line, I’m expecting Crow to tell me that was exactly what the situation needed.